Do Harvard reference lists have formatting rules?

 Which formatting rules are most important?

 When writing your references, it’s critical also that you follow the many rules of formatting which are an integral part of the Harvard style.
 This usually includes rules of punctuation, capitalisation, italicisation and spacing.
 The best way to do this is to take an example reference for the source type you wish to include in your assignment, deconstruct that reference into its key elements and carefully observe and replicate the formatting.
-Take for example our reference from Lesson 1:
+Take for example our reference from Chapter 1:

 If we focus on only the first reference element here, the Name of authors, we can see that the first author’s name has been formatted in the following way: